pinkopaque22/rails-codechallenge/README.md

 You have a fleet of 50 scooters in San Francisco.
 Your goal is to construct REST API endpoints and responses for these clients.

-### A scooter reporting its current location and battery life
+1. Scooter with IoT capabilities reporting its current location and battery life

 Vehicles will report their lat/long and battery level, every 5 seconds, during a trip.

-### A mobile app used by our operations team
+2. Mobile app used by our operations team

 This app should be able to:

 * Open a maintenance ticket
 * Mark a scooter as inactive and being picked up for maintenance
-* Request that a batch of scooters be unlocked all at once

-### A mobile app used by customers
+3. Mobile app used by customers

 This app should be able to show where active scooters are on a map within a given radius from the user's current lat/long location.